Heavy Operators and Hydrodynamic Tails: Hydrodynamics in QFT

 We emphasize that these results hold for any non-integrable QFT, with the regimes II, III and IV holding more generally for any diffusive system.
 The microscopic couplings only enter in the determination of the thermalization time $\tau_{\rm th}$, and transport parameters such as $D$.
 For weakly coupled theories, the early time behavior $t\ll \tau_{\rm th}$ can be studied using direct finite temperature perturbation theory or kinetic theory \cite{Arnold:1997gh} (which can also capture chaos \cite{Grozdanov:2018atb}).
 However it is difficult to observe the regimes I, III and IV directly in a weakly coupled approach, as hydrodynamic fluctuations are not captured by the linearized approximation to the Boltzmann kinetic equation.

 We close with a comment on the convergence of the perturbative expansion.
 The convergence of the hydrodynamic gradient expansion in large $N$ systems (where hydrodynamic interactions can be ignored if one takes the $N\to \infty$ limit first) has been discussed e.g.~in \cite{Heller:2015dha,Grozdanov:2019uhi}.
 Away from the large $N$ limit, one expects that loop effects cause the gradient expansion to be asymptotic, as usual in effective field theories.
-This is apparent in the $n$-diffuson contribution to the correlator \eqref{eq_G_ndiff}, which blows up when $n\gg 1/(k\ell_{\rm th})^d$.
-It would be interesting to understand if this explosion can be tamed, or Borel resummed, to produce a prediction for correlators $G(t,k)$ after the breakdown time \eqref{eq_breakdown}.
-In perturbative QFT, processes involving many particles also lead to a breakdown of the perturbative expansion, which can however be saved by expanding around a different saddle \cite{Libanov:1994ug,Son:1995wz} (see \cite{Badel:2019oxl} for recent developments); diffusive systems are a natural venue to study multiparticle processes, and perhaps apply some of these techniques.
+This is apparent in the $n$-diffuson contribution to the correlator \eqref{eq_G_ndiff}, which blows up when $n\gg (t/\tau_{\rm th})^{d/2}$.
+It would be interesting to understand if processes involving these large numbers of diffusons can be tamed, or Borel resummed.
+In perturbative QFT, processes involving many particles can also lead to a breakdown of the perturbative expansion, which can however be saved by expanding around a different saddle \cite{Libanov:1994ug,Son:1995wz} (see \cite{Badel:2019oxl} for recent developments); diffusive systems are a natural venue to study multiparticle processes, and perhaps apply some of these techniques.